webmasterkai/wayoffthegrid/docs/orientation/8-plumbing.md

 * Switch **Sample Valve** under galley sink to right, labeled "Sink".
 * Turn the **High Pressure Bypass Valve** (Stainless with Black Handle) to the OPEN POSITION.
 Rotate away and down.
 Pointy end up.
 * FAILURE TO OPEN THE HIGH PRESSURE BYPASS VALVE COULD RESULT IN HYDRAULIC SHOCK TO THE SYSTEM.
 * Turn on Seawater Pump boost switch at sink or on MFD under pumps.
-It’s powered by czone.
+It’s controlled by CZone.
 * Check that **Feed Pressure** reaches **15-30 PSI** on feed line.
 The boost pump takes seawater and pushes it through the 5 micron sediment filter located in the lazerette.
 As the filter becomes clogged the feed pressure is reduced.
 The boost pump also turns on an LED behind the filter to help illuminate the filter condition.
 * Let run for 1-10 minutes to flush out any stinky stagnent water.
-* Turn on Pressure Pump switch on the iPad or relay #1 on the Victron Venus GX remote console.
+* Turn on "Pressure Pump" switch on the iPad within the WilhelmSK app or relay #1 on the Victron Venus GX remote console.
 * Verify brine discharge is flowing into the sink and the sink drain is clear.
 * Check that feed pressure remains above 10 PSI at all times.
 If it drops below it's probably time to replace pre-filter.
 * Note titanium High Pressure Regulator with hex head.
 It is used to adjust membrane pressure.
 Slowly tighten screw (clockwise) atop the High Pressure Regulator to increase pressure or loosen in small increments to reduce pressure.